Annual data protection conference

 Steffen Weiß, GDD, also showed the participants in an exciting presentation that in countries with data protection laws, a large number of transfer restrictions for data must be observed and that companies are therefore instructed to conclude agreements or organize their data flows and data exports accordingly and secure them at an early stage.

 It was also debated whether compensation for damages due to a GDPR breach must exceed a materiality threshold.
 However, it was clarified that the GDPR does not have such a threshold.
 The question of a so-called materiality threshold for GDPR claims for damages will nevertheless only be conclusively clarified by the ECJ, as this question has been referred to the ECJ for a decision (decision of January 14, 2021, 1 BvR 2853/19).
-In general, however, the data subject must still provide reliable evidence of the damage (burden of proof).
+In general, however, the following still applies Affected parties must provide reliable evidence of the damage (burden of proof).

-Clemens Dörner, 2B Advice GmbH, also presented a contribution to the provider forum on the topic of transfer impact assessment, in which he showed the audience the key points of reference from 2B Advice's perspective on how those responsible can reduce their data protection risk and thus the risk of data protection breaches when using new technologies.
-A risk arises in particular when companies migrate technologies to the cloud or introduce new technologies such as video surveillance.
-He pointed out that companies should always carry out an appropriate data protection risk assessment when using new technologies.
+Clemens Dörner, 2B Advice GmbH, also gave a presentation in the provider forum on the topic of transfer impact assertion, in which he showed the audience the key points of reference from the perspective of 2B Advice as to how Responsible persons can reduce their data protection risk and thus the risk of data protection breaches when using new technologies.
+A risk arises in particular when companies integrate technologies into the Cloud migrate or use new technologies such as Video surveillance introduce.
+He pointed out that companies should always carry out an appropriate risk assessment for data protection when using new technologies.
 Among other things, the participants were shown when a risk assessment should be carried out and which types of risk assessments are suitable for different scenarios (e.g. PIA, CMIA, DTIA or DPIA).

 The 45th DAFTA thus showed its participants that the uncertainties between jurisdiction, data protection supervision and the legislature pose a not inconsiderable economic challenge for companies.